Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Charles V. Magro - Agrium, Inc.

 Good morning, Don.
 I'll have Mike Frank answer your question in terms of our inventories in retail for nitrogen and the other products.
-Go ahead (19:47), Mike.
+Go ahead, Mike.

 Michael J. Frank - Agrium, Inc.